Diego-0110/diflusion-back-end/README.md

         - `conn status`: show the status of all connections.
         - `conn restart -ids model model_log`: restart the connections 'model' and 'model_log'.
         - `conn restart`: restart all the connections.
-- `log-mode`: change to log mode, where you can see all the logs updating in real time (in 'control' terminal also the logs from other terminals).
+- `log-mode`: change to log mode, where you can see all the logs updating in real time (in 'control' module also the logs from other terminals).
 Exit (return to CLI) entering character 'q'.
-- `quit`: exit the terminal safely (close connections and running threads).
+- `quit`: exit the module's terminal safely (close connections and running threads).

 ### Control's commands

-Specific commands for 'control' terminal.
+Specific commands for 'control' module.

-- `send`: send a command (`-cmd`) to a specific terminal (`-id`).
+- `send`: send a command (`-cmd`) to a specific module (`-id`).
 Optionally, you can add `--log-mode` flag to activate log mode right before sending the command.
     - Examples:
+        - `send -id formatter --log-mode -cmd format birds`: activates log mode and then send the command `format birds` to 'formatter' module.
-- `cron`: executes a command at a certain date and time (`dtime`).
+- `cron`: executes a command at a certain date and time (`-dtime`).
 Optionally, you can set `-days` value (>0 and integer) and the command will be executed every x days.
     - Examples:
-- `log`:
+        - `cron -dtime 01-01-2024-14:00 -days 7`: wait the user to introduce a command to execute it at 14:00 every 7 days since 01-01-2024.

 ### Formatter's commands

-Specific commands for 'formatter' terminal.
+Specific commands for 'formatter' module.

 - `format`: format one or more types of data.
     - Examples:
+        - `format birds migrations`: format the data 'birds' and 'migrations'.

 ### Daemon's commands

-Specific commands for 'daemon' terminal.
+Specific commands for 'daemon' module.

 - `update`: update one or more types of data in the database.
 Optionally, if you add `--update-duplicates` flag, duplicate data (same id) will be updated.
     - Examples:
+        - `update birds --update-duplicates`: update the data 'birds' updating the duplicates.

 ### Model's commands

-Specific commands for 'model' terminal.
+Specific commands for 'model' module.

-- `predict`: run a predictor starting from a certain date (`-date`) and for x days (`-days`: optional and 7 by default).
-Optionally, you can save prediction in a spreadsheet instead of saving to the database (default) (`--compare-mode` flag) and update prediction when there's already a prediction in the same date range.
+- `predict`: run a predictor for an interval of x days (`-days`: optional and 7 by default) starting from a certain date (`-date`: optional and today date by default).
+Optionally, you can save prediction in a spreadsheet instead of saving to the database (default) (`--compare-mode` flag) and\or update prediction (`--update` flag) when there's already a prediction in the same date range.
     - Examples:
+        - `predict A --compare-mode -days 3`: run the predictor 'A' for and interval of 3 days starting today and save the results in a xlsx file.